- “Do you remember the Kooch we got married right after?” Jamshid asked.

 It is also a great method of preventing over-pasturing.
-Allan Savoy explains in his TedTalk that when herds of animals move, their dung that is trampled on ensuring a good cover for the soil.
-To learn more about how nomads help fight climate change check out:
+Allan Savoy explains in his TedTalk that when herds of animals move, their dung that is trampled on ensures a good cover for the soil.
+To learn more about how nomads help fight climate change check this out:

 This is the inspiration behind the creation of Iran Nomad Tours.

 Weddings Are Normally After the Kooch